desihub/qlf/README.md

 Now that we have epel, we're able to install and update python-pip:

-$ sudo yum install python-pip && sudo pip install –-upgrade pip
+$ sudo yum install python-pip && sudo pip install --upgrade pip

 We then need these packages to be able to run the code:

 $ sudo pip install python-daemon pyyaml django psycopg2

+Now we need to initialize the postgresql database:

+$ sudo postgresql-setup initdb

 Now we're going to configure postgresql.
 Open pg_hba.conf with yout favorite editor (as root).
 Here we use gedit: